Japan's two Aegis Ashore anti-missile candidate sites run into local opposition | The Japan Times

 In September, the Defense Ministry released its fiscal 2019 budget request, which included procurement of two Aegis Ashore units at a cost of ¥123.7 billion each.
 In October, site surveys in Yamaguchi and Akita began, even as local opposition toughened.

-In Akita, concerns about the Aegis Ashore start with the question of why the central government is looking at a site lying within a city of about 308,000.
+In Akita, concerns about Aegis Ashore start with the question of why the central government is looking at a site lying within a city of about 308,000 people.
 Sixteen resident associations from the neighborhoods right beside the Araya area, representing about 13,000 people, have all voiced their formal opposition.

 One resident, Shoichi Kosaka, lives just 300 meters from the Araya compound.
 Driving through quiet residential streets within sight of the border fence, he expressed some specific concerns.